Court of Appeal of New Zealand

 The Court of Appeal of New Zealand (Te Kōti Pīra o Aotearoa) is the principal intermediate appellate court of New Zealand.
 It is also the final appellate court for a number of matters.
 In practice, most appeals are resolved at this intermediate appellate level, rather than in the Supreme Court.
 The Court of Appeal has existed as a separate court since 1862 but, until 1957, it was composed of judges of the High Court sitting periodically in panels.
 In 1957 the Court of Appeal was reconstituted as a permanent court separate from the High Court.
 It is located in Wellington.

 The Court and its work

-The President and nine other permanent appellate judges constitute the full-time working membership of the Court of Appeal.
+The President and up to nine other permanent appellate judges constitute the full-time working membership of the Court of Appeal.